 Listening skills are an area that lots of people struggle with.
 How many of us ask someone their name or what they do for a living, and then immediately forget it?

-I’m not a perfect listener by any stretch of the imagination.
+I’m not a perfect listener.
 But I have improved a lot from where I used to be.

 In my case, I had so many internal thoughts running through my head that it was impossible for me to really listen to other people.

 So that brings us to the first technique:

 You can’t listen to someone unless you can hear them.
 And you can’t hear someone over the noise that is happening inside your mind.